Staying Active After Retirement

-What does it mean to maintain independence, as we age?
+What does it mean to maintain independence, as we age and experience retirement?
 In truth, it looks different for everyone.
-For some it’s a desire to play with grandchildren without feeling fatigued.
+For some being active during retirement brings a desire to play with grandchildren without feeling fatigued.
 For others it’s the idea of living with minimal assistance whether it be from other people or devices.
-Granite Hill Estates Fitness Instructor, Jayne Labbe, shares her tips for maintaining independence through exercise and more about the importance of staying active as you age!
+Granite Hill Estates Fitness Instructor, Jayne Labbe, shares her tips for maintaining independence after retirement through exercise and more about the importance of staying active as you age!

-Living an active lifestyle is so important because the benefits include:
+Living an active lifestyle after retirement is so important because the benefits include:

 - Disease prevention